aut-cic/login.rs/README.md

 ## Introduction

-AUT uses MircoTik switch to metered internet.
+AUT uses MircoTik switch for having metered Internet.
 This repository tries to use its API for gathering information on users usage.